-Students who are not invited to participate in the online directed self-placement process for writing courses will take Writing 5 (or Humanities 1).
-Students taking Writing 5 are assigned to take the course in either the fall or the winter; this assignment cannot be changed.
-Information about when a student is scheduled to take Writing 5 appears in the online student placement record visible to students and their advisors just prior to fall course registration.
+Students who are not invited to participate in the online directed self-placement process for writing courses will take Writing 5 or Humanities 1.
+Students taking Writing 5 are assigned to take the course in either the fall or the winter; this term assignment cannot be changed.
+Writing 5 term assignment information appears in the online student placement record visible to students and their advisors just prior to fall course registration.
 Students taking Writing 5 in the fall will register for Writing 5 when they register for their other fall courses.
-See our website for further information about placement and registration: http://dartmouth.edu/writing-speech/curriculum/ placement-and-enrollment-policies.
+See our website for further information about placement and registration: https://writingspeech.dartmouth.edu/curriculum/placement-andenrollment-policies.